vanillarapist/vanillarapist/README.md

 ESFP 7W8 783 SX/SO SANG-HOL EFVL
 dni: muslims n sissies
 - i have (hyper?)fixation on kaito momota, saimota and drv3 generally!!!
-- I also write text with a quirk and always ignore the first letter in caps lock and if it make u feel uncomfortable just dont talk with me. never
+- I also write text with a quirk n always ignore the first letter in caps lock n if it make u feel uncomfortable just dont talk with me. never